-• The focus for the Flinders Ranges and Outback is to increase overnight visitation via greater regional and cross regional collaboration around touring routes and events.
+- The focus for the Flinders Ranges and Outback is to increase overnight visitation via greater regional and cross regional collaboration around touring routes and events. - · New products, infrastructure and capability building will be critical for success.

 Appeal data is from the consumer surveying conducted for the SATC by BDA Marketing Planning.
 Sample of 800 interstate travellers and 400 interstate travellers, followed by eight focus groups in Adelaide, Sydney and Melbourne.
+Comments relating to International appeal are sourced from the Consumer Demand Project run by Tourism Australia in 11 priority markets, with a sample of 1,600 per market.

-Prepared by the South Australian Tourism Commission, December 2019

-Sources Unless otherwise stated, all data in this report is from the International Visitor and National Visitor Surveys (IVS and NVS) conducted by Tourism Research Australia.
-These Sources are based on sample surveys and as with all sample surveys, are subject to sampling errors.
+Prepared by the South Australian Tourism Commission, December 2019 sample surveys, are subject to sampling errors.
 Caution is required in interpreting some estimates, in particular, regional estimates can be affected by small sample sizes and can be subject to a high level of sampling error.
 Regional data should accordingly be used with a high level of caution and treated as being for indicative purposes only.
 Data refers to visitors 15 years and over.
 Unless otherwise stated, all data refers to the Annual Average results for the 3 years from December 2017 to December 2019.